-3.8.3.3.1 General
+4.3.1.3.1 General

 The General screen is used for configuring most network settings.
+Click Save after you finish configuring the settings.

 Network > General Screen

 To configure basic settings

 - 1. In the Basic Settings section, do the following: - a.
 In the Device Name text box, enter a friendly name for the camera. - b.
 In the HTTP Port text box, enter the port number.
 The range is from 1025 to 65535.
 The default port is 80. - c.
 From the Enable LDAP drop-down list, select ON or OFF.
 If you select ON, verify that the information in Network > LDAP page is correct and that the LDAP server is online.
 The default is OFF.